-Nobody can deny the effectiveness of content marketing.
+Nobody can deny the effectiveness of content marketing and content promotion.

-As per Demand Metric, content marketing costs 62 percent less and generates roughly three times as many leads as traditional marketing.
+As per Demand Metric, content creation and marketing costs 62 percent less and generates roughly three times as many leads as traditional marketing.

 It’s nothing new, though.
-Brands have been using stories to attract and retain customers for centuries now.
+Brands have been using stories to attract their target audience and retain customers for centuries now.

 Custom publishing was found in cave paintings as early as 4200 BC.

 Right now, the barrier to start publishing is low for brands making it simple to get started on a content marketing plan.

 You only need to install WordPress and set up your social media accounts to get started.

-But, starting a blog and publishing content will not attract your audience by itself.
+But, starting a blog, creating an editorial calendar, and publishing content on your social channels will not attract your audience by itself.

 Just look at the massive number of blog posts published every day to show you the scale of brands vying for content promotion everyday.